-Operating Free Cash Flow is comprised of cash generated from operations, before income taxes, less net payments for capital expenditures, which includes (i) investments in equipment, (ii) investments in identifiable intangible assets and (iii) proceeds from the sale of assets, net of disposition costs.
-The IFRS measure most directly comparable to Operating Free Cash Flow is cash generated from operations before income taxes.
+Free Cash Flow is comprised of net cash provided by operating activities, less net payments for capital expenditures, which includes (i) investments in equipment, (ii) investments in identifiable intangible assets and (iii) proceeds from the sale of assets, net of disposition costs.
+The IFRS measure most directly comparable to Free Cash Flow is net cash provided by operating activities.